gugarosa/text_augmenter/README.md

 ## Support

 It is inevitable to make mistakes or create some bugs.
 If there is any problem or concern, we will be available at this repository or gustavo.rosa@unesp.br.

-# text-augmenter
-✒️ RNNs and Transformers text-based augmentation for ICMC/USP mini-course.